 Positive childhood experiences have long been seen to protect against the health effects of childhood adversity, either by providing strong social supports to help counteract childhood hardships or by promoting health.
 Decades of evidence have shown that various forms of childhood adversity and adverse childhood experiences (ACEs) harm health over an individual's lifetime.
-ACEs are defined as significantly stressful or traumatic childhood events, and for this study, ACEs include a childhood history of experiencing neglect, abuse or household challenges including having parents who were divorced or separated, witnessing intimate-partner violence in the home or having a parent with a mental illness or a substance-use disorder.
+ACEs are defined as significantly stressful or traumatic childhood events, and for this study, ACEs include a childhood history of experiencing divorced or separated, witnessing intimate-partner violence in the home or having a parent with a mental illness or a substance-use disorder.